- Create a group access token using UI

 Run the following commands in a Rails console:

 # Set the GitLab administration user to use.
 If user ID 1 is not available or is not an administrator, use 'admin = User.admins.first' instead to select an administrator. admin = User.find(1) # Set the group you want to create a token for.
 For example, group with ID 109. group = Group.find(109) # Create the group bot user.
-For further group access tokens, the username should be `group_{group_id}_bot_{random_string}` and email address `group_{group_id}_bot_{random_string}@noreply.{Gitlab.config.gitlab.host}`. random_string = SecureRandom.hex(16) bot = Users::CreateService.new(admin, { name: 'group_token', username: "group_#{group.id}_bot_#{random_string}", email: "group_#{group.id}_bot_#{random_string}@noreply.#{Gitlab.config.gitlab.host}", user_type: :project_bot }).execute # Confirm the group bot. bot.confirm # Add the bot to the group with the required role. group.add_member(bot, :maintainer) # Give the bot a personal access token. token = bot.personal_access_tokens.create(scopes:[:api, :write_repository], name: 'group_token') # Get the token value. gtoken = token.token
+For further group access tokens, the username should be `group_{group_id}_bot_{random_string}` and email address `group_{group_id}_bot_{random_string}@noreply.{Gitlab.config.gitlab.host}`. random_string = SecureRandom.hex(16) service_response = Users::CreateService.new(admin, { name: 'group_token', username: "group_#{group.id}_bot_#{random_string}", email: "group_#{group.id}_bot_#{random_string}@noreply.#{Gitlab.config.gitlab.host}", user_type: :project_bot }).execute bot = service_response.payload[:user] if service_response.success? # Confirm the group bot. bot.confirm # Add the bot to the group with the required role. group.add_member(bot, :maintainer) # Give the bot a personal access token. token = bot.personal_access_tokens.create(scopes:[:api, :write_repository], name: 'group_token') # Get the token value. gtoken = token.token

 -